gaboisleno/springboot-jwt/README.md

 </databaseChangeLog>
 ```

-Finally add one initial migration to avoid failure on springboot:run.
+Finally, add one initial migration to avoid failure on `springboot:run`.

-If you preffer you can add manually one by one migration in the master.xml file changing the includeAll tag for
+If you prefer, you can add migrations manually one by one in the `master.xml` file changing the `includeAll` tag to:

 ```xml
 <include file="path/to/file">
 ```

-## H2 Installation
+### H2 Installation

-Add H2 dependency
+Add H2 dependency in the `pom.xml`:

 ```xml
     <dependency>